gomods/athens/docs/content/walkthrough.md

 ```

 The end result of running this command is that Go downloaded the package source and packaged
-it into a module, saving it in the Go Modules cache.
+it into a module, saving it in the Go Modules local storage.

 Now that we have seen Go Modules in action without the Athens proxy, let's take a look at
 how the Athens proxy changes the workflow and the output.